 Thus, a packing list in this form can serve as a point of reference when you’re preparing for each trekking trip.
 In sum, it’s important to consider the following:

 - Excess gear on a trekking trip have an effect on multiple areas: a large rucksack and a corresponding amount of weight, sturdier shoes, (due to the increased amount of weight on your back), gear and clothing for all eventualities.
 A properly packed and organised rucksack can be a huge help (use colour-coded stuff sacks in different sizes!)

-- A very important thing to consider while trekking is food: If you think about just how much your grocery basket weighed last week, you’ll know why (light and high-calorie) trekking foods were invented.
+- A very important thing to consider while trekking is food: if you think about just how much your grocery basket weighed last week, you’ll know why (light and high-calorie) trekking foods were invented.

 - Since you’ll be far removed from civilisation, it’s incredibly important to think about your safety as well as first aid in the event of an emergency.
 Thus, it is advisable (especially for first-time trekkers) to choose a trek that you know you can complete and to take a mobile phone with emergency contacts with you on your trip.
 This is even more important if you’re going out alone.
 And, don’t worry if you don’t finish.
 Any experience or knowledge you gain about yourself as a trekker, the weather and your equipment is valuable.
-It will help you not only to pack more efficiently and to optimise your approach in the future but will even give you the know-how necessary to improvise to certain extent later!
+It will help you not only to pack more efficiently and to optimise your approach in the future, but will even give you the know-how necessary to improvise to a certain extent later!